cmpsoares/gh-team-mention-notifier/README.md

 #### Setting Up Organization-Level Variables

 1. **Create Organization Variables**: Define your configuration variables at the organization level on GitHub.
-This could include variables like `ORG_TEAM_MENTION_CONFIG` to store the JSON configuration for team mentions.
+This could include variables like `ORG_NOTIFICATION_CONFIG` to store the JSON configuration for team mentions.

 2. **Set Variable Visibility**: Ensure the variable is set with the appropriate visibility settings.
 You can choose to make it available to all repositories or select specific repositories within your organization.